Pie115/VCFSimulator-SamukLab/README.md

 --output_file [OUTPUT_FILE] Filename of outputed vcf, will automatically be followed by seed

---param_file [PARAM_FILE] Specified file for multiple chromosome inputs
+--chromosome_file [CHROMOSOME_FILE] Specified file for multiple chromosome inputs

+--population_mode [1|2] Mode of population structure to simulate.
+1 = single population (default), 2 = structured population (C splits into A & B).

+--time [TIME] Split time for population mode 2 (e.g. generations before present).
+Required if --population_mode 2 is specified.

 ## Usage
 Typical usage for vcfsim can be done by using the following command: